rmorenomf/formacion-isban/Angular 2/Jornada 3/README.md

 * ngAfterViewChecked - after every check of a component's view(s)
 * ngOnDestroy - just before the component is destroyed

+Component	Description

+| Hook | Description
+| OnChanges	| See how Angular calls the ngOnChanges hook with a changes object every time one of the component input properties changes.
+Shows how to interpret the changes object.
+| DoCheck | Implements an ngDoCheck method with custom change detection.
+See how often Angular calls this hook and watch it post changes to a log.

+AfterView
+Shows what Angular means by a view.
+Demonstrates the ngAfterViewInit and ngAfterViewChecked hooks.

+AfterContent
+Shows how to project external content into a component and how to distinguish projected content from a component's view children.
+Demonstrates the ngAfterContentInit and ngAfterContentChecked hooks.

+Counter
+Demonstrates a combination of a component and a directive each with its own hooks.

+In this example, a CounterComponent logs a change (via ngOnChanges) every time the parent component increments its input counter property.
+Meanwhile, the SpyDirective from the previous example is applied to the CounterComponent log where it watches log entries being created and destroyed.

 Información de base: